gabrielpastega/cluster-vips/README.md

 <h2 style="text-align: justify;">LOYALTY PROGRAM WITH CLUSTERING AND RFM MODEL</h2>
 <h2 style="text-align: justify;">PROJECT OBJECTIVE</h2>
 <p style="text-align: justify;">This project aims to develop a loyalty program using a clustering machine learning algorithm based on RFM (Recency, Frequency, Monetary) features.
-The objective is to segment customers into 10 distinct groups to tailor targeted marketing strategies, enhance customer engagement, and identify the most valuable customers.</p>
+The objective is to segment customers into 10 distinct groups to tailor targeted marketing strategies, enhance customer engagement, investigate customer behavior, and identify the most valuable customers.</p>
 <h2 style="text-align: justify;">SOLUTION STRUCTURE</h2>
 <p style="text-align: justify;">The project is organized into the following sections:</p>
 <ul style="text-align: justify;">
 <li><strong>Data Collection:</strong> This project utilizes the following dataset: <a href="https://www.kaggle.com/datasets/carrie1/ecommerce-data">E-Commerce Data</a></li>
 <li><strong>EDA:</strong> Includes exploratory data analysis notebooks and profile reports that provide insights into the dataset.</li>
-<li><strong>Data Modeling:</strong> This implements the clustering machine learning algorithm and feature engineering of the dataset into the RFM model.</li>
+<li><strong>Data Modeling:</strong> This code applies the clustering machine learning algorithm and performs feature engineering on the dataset using features created from the RFM model.</li>
 <li><strong>Results Analysis:</strong> Includes analysis and visualization of the results obtained from the clustering algorithm.</li>
 <li><strong>Model Deployment:</strong> Documentation and scripts for deploying the trained model in the AWS environment utilizing RDS, S3, and EC2 services.</li>
 <li><strong>Next Steps:</strong> Outlines future improvements and enhancements for the algorithm and solution developed.</li>
 </ul>
 <h2 style="text-align: justify;">DATA COLLECTION</h2>
-<p style="text-align: justify;">The data for this project can be obtained on the Kaggle website <a href="https://www.kaggle.com/datasets/carrie1/ecommerce-data">(E-Commerce Data</a>) it contains 541909 rows and 9 columns, also it was used the cp437 for decoding the dataset.</p>
+<p style="text-align: justify;">The data for this project can be obtained on the Kaggle website <a href="https://www.kaggle.com/datasets/carrie1/ecommerce-data">(E-Commerce Data</a>) it contains 541909 rows and 9 columns, also it was used the cp437 encoder for decoding the dataset.</p>
 <h2 style="text-align: justify;">EXPLORATORY DATA ANALYSIS (EDA)</h2>
 <p style="text-align: justify;">Initially, an empty column was removed and the remaining columns were renamed for easier manipulation.
 The dataset has missing data in the customer_id and description features, which was dropped, as it cannot be assumed that each missing customer_id is unique or how it relates to the rest of the features since the project is based on customer behavior.</p>
-<p style="text-align: justify;">When examining the numerical attributes, it can be observed that both the quantity and unit price have a wide range, a mean above the median, and a large distance from the 3IQR to the maximum value, indicating the presence of outliers.
+<p style="text-align: justify;">When examining the numerical attributes, it can be observed that both the quantity and unit price have a wide range, a mean above the median, and a large distance from the 3IQR (interquartile range) to the maximum value, indicating the presence of outliers.
 The unit_price has really small values inferior to 0.01 that will be filtered out, and there are negative quantities, which can be returned products.</p>
 <p style="text-align: justify;">On the categorical attributes the 'invoice_no' feature contains data where a letter has been added to the code, and the encoding of this variable and its use is unknown.
 Additionally, it's noticeable that these data are related to the negative numbers in the 'quantity' numeric feature.
 The 'stock_code' feature also contains some codes with added letters, and accessing the data source is necessary for a better understanding of them.
 However, codes consisting of only letters don't seem to represent sales, so they need to be addressed.
 Within the 'country' feature, there are data entries that are not specified as countries and are not recognized as valid countries.</p>
 <p style="text-align: justify;">Before we can start the feature engineering and data modeling we will filter some of the data with the following criteria:</p>
 <ol style="text-align: justify;">